 Upon completion of the first quarter of instruction, each instructor is required to meet with the Director of Expository Writing during the Winter Quarter.
 This meeting will involve a general discussion and a review of syllabi, student course evaluations, and final grades.

-As a Teaching Assistant at the University of Washington, you are required to abide by University Policies regarding privacy, sexual harassment, and copyright law.
+As an instructor at the University of Washington, you are required to abide by University Policies regarding privacy, sexual harassment, and copyright law.
 These policies are explained in the UW Policy Directory and at several UW websites.

 Areas of particular interest include (but are by no means limited to)...